did-app/did-elixir/README.md

 Then run `mix deps.get` to pull the new dependencies.

+## Configure API and site tokens

-Next setup the tokens associated without your application.
+Next configure the tokens associated without your application.
 Add the following code to `config/dev.exs`

 ```elixir